kinkir/docker-nginx-php7-laravel/README.md

 # Docker + NGINX + PHP7 + Laravel 5.8

-This repository will provide you a fully functional Laravel app running in docker compose with multiple services, as below:
+This repository will provide you a fully functional Laravel app running in multi-containers with docker compose, as below:

 - Alpine with PHP7-FPM and Laravel app
 - NGINX